• As low as $310/Night

 ***Sorry, family pets are NOT allowed***

 Tale Of A Mermaid is centrally located.
 Steps from the ocean, walking distance to fishing pier, eateries & bars, seafood market, souvenier shop, flower shop and more.
-A short walk to Jockey's Ridge State Park...watching the sunset from atop this gorgeous sand dune is a must!
+A short walk to Jockey's Ridge State Park...watching the sunset from atop this spectacular sand dune is a must!

 About the Area